sabroe/Topp-Chropoch/README.md

-# <span style="font-size:larger;">Topp Chropoch</span> <span style="font-size:smaller;">// Yelstream v/Morten Sabroe Mortensen</span>
+# Topp Chropoch // Yelstream v/Morten Sabroe Mortensen
-Java libraries addressing the control of the timeline as seen from application code.
+Control of the timeline as seen from application code.

 ## Introduction